-The clinical diagnostic value of chest computed tomography for adult tracheobronchial foreign bodies
+The clinical diagnostic value of chest CT for adult tracheobronchial foreign body

-• Objective To explore the value of chest computed tomography (CT) examination in the diagnosis of adult tracheobronchial foreign body.
+• Objective To explore the clinical diagnostic value of chest CT in identifying tracheobronchial foreign body (TFB) in adults.

 • loading